Our Mission

 2018

-The Women’s First Clinic supports formerly incarcerated women starting at early literacy through their high school equivalency, and to meet any other educational goals.
+The Women FIRST Clinic supports formerly incarcerated women starting at early literacy through their high school equivalency, and to meet any other educational goals.

 Operation Social Services was launched to provide wrap-around support services to women and girls across all OR programs.